Asterix and the Griffin: Critical reception

 Writing in Le Figaro, Olivier Delcroix described the book as disappointing and boring, as "even the magic potion and the gentle irony of Goscinny and Uderzo are frozen".

 French news magazine Mariannes reviewer Myriam Perfetti complained that Asterix himself had faded from the action in favor of secondary characters.
 She said the book is "entirely sung to the politically correct tune of the times" and is a "a sort of Tintin in Tibet without a yeti, and the minimum amount of fights".

-French online cultural journal Diakritik's reviewer, Dominique Bry, was more complimentary, praising the book for its puns, as well as its commentary on current affairs: fake news, conspiracy theories, shallow media and the condition of women.
+French online cultural journal Diakritik's reviewer, Dominique Bry, was more complimentary, praising the book for its puns, as well as its commentary on current affairs: fake news, conspiracy theories including flat Earth, shallow media and the condition of women.
 "Conrad and Ferri prove with good reason that even without a magic potion and against all odds, the journey continues," wrote Bry.

 A review by The Indian Express complained about the "puzzling" omission of the teaser page, saying that part of the story starts "rather abruptly, with no real context", leaving readers confused.
 The same review also noted the Sarmatian cheesemaker initially named Wottastinkov is subsequently referred to as Viraloadov.